riprsa/richat/README.md

 - `richat`
 - `shared`

-## Richat support and extended version
+## Richat support and enterprise version

 Any issue not related with bugs / features related topics would be closed.
-If you struggle to load plugin or have some questions how to use crates please drop your question in Telegram chat: [https://t.me/lamportsdev](https://t.me/lamportsdev)
+If you struggle to load plugin or have some questions how to use crates please drop your question in Telegram group: [https://t.me/lamportsdev](https://t.me/lamportsdev)

-In addition to open-source version there also enterprise version with ability to downstream full stream.
+In addition to open-source version there also enterprise version with **[Prometheus](https://prometheus.io/) metrics** and ability to **downstream full stream**.
 To get more info please send email to: [customers@lamports.dev](mailto:customers@lamports.dev)

 ```mermaid
 flowchart LR